EgonKrenz/DayZ-Epoch/README.md

 * Mg's, SPG and Granade Launcher on Tripods.
 * Searchlight.

 <b>Environment</b>
+* moving Objects around and putting them into Vehicles, Storage Containers etc.
 * Graphical Player Debug Window with Temperature Values Mission Info and lots more: Press F10
 * snow and cold weather periodically, go find some warm clothes.
 * faster Night means no need for Timezones and all this stuff.
 * fog in some valleys.
 * greatly increased building limit.
-* no building degenaration after time.
-* Elevator that can be build and used to transport players/cars/helis/some objects.	http://epochmod.com/forum/index.php?/topic/3635-elevator-script-for-players-and-vehicles-wipprototype/
+* building lifetime without maintance is set to 360days.
-* deployed Generators will kill zombies in a 30meter radius. (can be used to build Bases in Zombie infested Areas)
+* deployed Generators will kill zombies in a 40meter radius. (can be used to build Bases in Zombie infested Areas)
-* towing for towing vehicles on to a Truck.
-* lifting for lifting vehicles that are not player owned and locked or under a roof.
-* cargoing for storing vehicles inside some large planes/helis that are player owned.
 * fastrope use ur imagination.
-* harder enemys and better loot the more north u go.
+* harder enemys and better loot the farther u are away from spawnzones.
 * no selfbloodbag or similar gamebreaker to encourage teamplay and use of food.

 <b>Items</b>
-* new Items never seen before in dayz.
+* new Items never seen before in dayz, like:
+* Mg, SPG, Granadelauncher on Tripod.
+* Mortars.
+* custom Vehicles.
 * rare Loot.
 * randomized Loot after every restart.

+<b>other addons</b>
+* Elevator that can be build and used to transport players/cars/helis/some objects.	http://epochmod.com/forum/index.php?/topic/3635-elevator-script-for-players-and-vehicles-wipprototype/
+* towing for towing vehicles on to a Truck.
+* lifting for lifting vehicles that are not player owned and locked or under a roof.
+* cargoing for storing vehicles inside some large planes/helis that are player owned.

 <b>up to date</b>
 * always up to date even going for development files if the work is worth it.